5ofwind/IRN_HLF/README.md

 This is the code for our paper:

-Li, Dingyi, Zengfu Wang, and Jian Yang.
+Dingyi Li, Zengfu Wang, and Jian Yang.
 "Video Super-Resolution with Inverse Recurrent Net and Hybrid Local Fusion."
 Neurocomputing (2022).

 https://www.sciencedirect.com/science/article/pii/S0925231222002880